BoltDev3/PotifyGo/readme.md

 ---
 ## NOTE:
 ### The V2.0 should come out anytime.
-I am actively worrikng on it.
+I am actively working on it.
 Thanks.
 ---

 ## 🔥 Features